A dynamical model for IRAS 00500+6713: the remnant of a type Iax supernova SN 1181 hosting a double degenerate merger product WD J005311: Dynamical Model

 where $M_\mathrm{sh, w} = \dot M_\mathrm{w} (t - t_\mathrm{w})$ is the total mass of the shocked wind, and

 is the volume of the shocked wind region.
 Here we estimate the positions of the reverse shock fronts as

-With an approximation that the shock region is plane-parallel and adiabatic, the compression ratio is ${\cal C} = (\gamma-1)/(\gamma+1)=4$ for $\gamma = 5/3$ in the strong shock limit.
-The mean molecular weights in the shocked wind region are calculated for pure metal abundance with ionization inferred from the X-ray spectroscopy in Sec. \ref{sec:X-ray}:
+With an approximation that the shock region is plane-parallel and adiabatic, the compression ratio is ${\cal C} = (\gamma-1)/(\gamma+1)=4$ for $\gamma = 5/3$ in the strong shock limit. {Since we consider the inner X-ray region to be formed by the interaction between the C-O-rich wind from the central WD and the unshocked ejecta, we consider the abundance in this region to be pure metal, and adopt the value of $\EM_{\rm in}$ obtained from the analysis under the pure-metal assumption.} The mean molecular weights in the shocked wind region are calculated for pure metal abundance with ionization inferred from the X-ray spectroscopy in Sec. \ref{sec:X-ray}:

-By comparing the calculated EM$_\mathrm{in}$ of the shocked wind (Eq. \ref{eqn:EM_in_w}) with the observed value for the pure metal model (Tables \ref{tab:specb} and \ref{tab:param}), we can obtain an additional constraint on our model parameters:
+By comparing the calculated EM$_\mathrm{in}$ of the shocked wind (Eq. \ref{eqn:EM_in_w}) with the observed value for the pure metal model (Tables \ref{tab:specb} and \ref{tab:param}), we can obtain an additional constraint on our model parameters. {}{Here, as shown in Table~\ref{tab:param} the value of $\EM_{\rm in}$ is constrained from the X-ray analysis as follows:}

-Figure \ref{fig:EM_evo} shows the time evolution of EM$_\mathrm{in}$ calculated for several parameter sets.
+Figure \ref{fig:EM_evo} shows the time evolution of EM$_\mathrm{in}$ calculated for several parameter sets {}{$(\dot{M}_{\rm w}, t_{\rm w},M_{\rm{ej}}) = (2\times 10^{-6}\,M_\odot\,\mathrm{yr^{-1}},820\,\mathrm{yr}, 0.6\,M_\odot),(2\times 10^{-6}\,M_\odot\,\mathrm{yr^{-1}},820\,\mathrm{yr}, 0.3\,M_\odot),(4\times 10^{-6}\,M_\odot\,\mathrm{yr^{-1}},820\,\mathrm{yr}, 0.6\,M_\odot)$}.
 As expected, a larger $\dot M_\mathrm{w}$ gives a larger shocked mass and thus a larger EM$_\mathrm{in}$.
 In addition, a larger $M_\mathrm{ej}$ also gives a larger EM$_\mathrm{in}$; this is because the inner nebula expansion becomes slower for a larger $M_\mathrm{ej}$ and thus the volume of the inner nebula $V_\mathrm{sh, w}$ becomes smaller (see Eq. \ref{eqn:EM_in_w}).